Raaj369/Python-projects-with-source-code/README.md

 # Python Projects Collection

-This repository contains various Python projects categorized into different sections for easy navigation.
+A curated list of Python projects with source code and tutorials.
+This repository contains categorized Python projects that cover various domains, including image processing, games, utilities, and more.
+Each project includes a tutorial to help you understand the implementation and improve your coding skills.

 ## 🏢 Management System Projects
 - [Bank Management System Using Python Django](https://codewithcurious.com/projects/bank-management-system-using-python-django/)